 Aortic regurgitation is due to deterioration of the aortic valve and the surrounding aortic root (base of the aorta—the blood vessel transporting blood from the heart to the rest of the body).

-The deterioration sometimes occurs in a person with a bicuspid aortic valve Bicuspid Aortic Valve A bicuspid aortic valve is an aortic valve that has 2 cusps (leaflets) instead of the normal 3.
-The aortic valve is the valve that opens with each heartbeat to allow blood to flow from the heart... read more but may also result from a bacterial infection of the valve or rheumatic fever Rheumatic Fever Rheumatic fever is inflammation of the joints, heart, skin, and nervous system, resulting from a complication of untreated streptococcal infection of the throat.
+The deterioration sometimes occurs in a person with a bicuspid aortic valve Bicuspid Aortic Valve A bicuspid aortic valve is an aortic valve that has two cusps (leaflets) instead of the normal three.
+(See also Overview of Heart Defects.)
+The aortic valve is the valve that opens with each... read more but may also result from a bacterial infection of the valve or rheumatic fever Rheumatic Fever Rheumatic fever is inflammation of the joints, heart, skin, and nervous system, resulting from a complication of untreated streptococcal infection of the throat.
 This condition is a reaction... read more .

 Aortic regurgitation causes no symptoms unless heart failure develops.

-Doctors make the diagnosis because of physical examination findings, and they use echocardiography to confirm the diagnosis and measure its severity.
+Doctors make the diagnosis because of symptoms and physical examination findings, and they use echocardiography to confirm the diagnosis and measure its severity.